Leave a Message

 main

-Headwinds continue to assail Los Angeles's office market in the first quarter, with market fundamentals at their worst position in decades.
-Vacancy, 15.7%, continues to rise further from 10.1% in early 2020 and reach new heights.
-Tenant activity has been relatively restrained in recent quarters, with leasing volumes trending around three-quarters of the average activity seen during 2015- 19, the five years preceding the pandemic.
+Headwinds endure in Los Angeles' office market in the second quarter, with fundamentals at their worst position in decades.
+Vacancy, 16.1%, continues to rise from around 10% in early 2020, reaching new heights.
+Tenant activity has been relatively restrained in recent quarters, with leasing volumes trending around 80% of the average activity seen during 2015-19, the five years preceding the pandemic.

-Recent tenant activity is insufficient to offset the numerous tenants still vacating or downsizing their office footprints, whether upon lease expiration or posting space on the sublease market.
-The amount of sublease space, 2.5% of the office market's square footage, although down from a recent peak in the middle of 2023, rests near its highest level recorded on CoStar.
-The outlook for the local office market remains bleak, with vacancy anticipated to rise even further in the coming years.
+Softer leasing levels have been insufficient to offset the numerous tenants vacating or downsizing their office footprints, whether upon lease expiration or by putting space on the sublease market.
+The amount of sublease space, 2.8% of the office market's square footage, is at its highest level recorded.

 12 Mo Deliveries in SF